borismus/smus.com/pages/about.md

 [iwork]: https://www.apple.com/iwork-for-icloud/
 [resume]: /resume

 I am Canadian.
-I studied Mathematics and Computer Science at the [University of British Columbia][ubc], and spent my formative years in Vancouver.
+I hold a BSc in Mathematics and Computer Science from the [University of British Columbia][ubc].
+I was born in Leningrad, RSFSR, and spent my formative years in Vancouver, Canada.

 [ubc]: https://www.cs.ubc.ca/